-Together with .net core 3.0, Microsoft release C# 8.0.
-Today, I want to take a look at the new features of C# 8.0 using .net core 3.0.
+Together with .NET Core 3.0, Microsoft released C# 8.0.
+Today, I want to take a look at the new features of C# 8.0 using .NET Core 3.0.

 Nullable Reference Types

 Avoiding NullReferenceExceptiony can be hard.
 Therefore C# 8.0 introduces nullable reference types which help us to avoid null reference mistakes at compile-time.
 This new feature allows you to mark properties as nullable and non-nullable.
 For example, you can have nullable and non-nullable strings now.
 Let’s see some code:

 I have created a new class, Car, with two string properties.

 I expected the compiler to give me a warning that Brand and Make could be null.
 But everything seems fine.
 Nullable Reference Types are an opt-in feature.
 This means that you have to enable the feature to be able to use it.
 It should be enabled for new C# 8.0 projects, but it didn’t work for me.
 To enable it add

 After adding this tag, you will see two compiler warnings and visual effects under the properties.